ITZVGcGPmO/laptop-auto-bright/README.md

 # laptop-auto-bright
-captures stills from webcam, calculates backlight brightness.
+this python script captures stills from a webcam, then calculates your backlight's brightness.

+anyone may use this code however and wherever!